alarmfox/distributed-kv/README.md

 Intershard communication is implemented with UDP multicast address.

 ## Resharding
 Resharding means redistributing keys when the cluster size changes.
-In order to reshard, user must stop the cluster and update the configuration file with new shards.
+The cluster will auto-scale when a new shard joins the cluster.
+However this operation will use a distributed lock that will make cluster not available for a certain time.

-There can be two cases:
+When a shard goes down, one should manually reshard.

-1. **Increase** of cluster size: in this case admin must hit all old shards on reshard endpoint.
+## Replication
-2. **Decrease** of cluster size: in this case one can save all the keys from a backup and use a script to fill the new cluster.
+Not available